harshitneversettle/Capstone_harshit/README.md

 ## Future Enhancements

-* Implementation of compound interest algorithms
+- Implementation of compound interest and more advanced utilization-based rate curves
-* Advanced risk assessment model
+- Time- and health-based automated collateral liquidation
-* DAO-based governance integration
+- DAO-based governance for updating risk parameters and treasury configuration
-* Real-time analytics dashboard
+- Real-time analytics dashboard and explorer for protocol state
-* Automated liquidation bots
+- Automated liquidation bots and keepers

 ---